tarantool/doc/doc/book/admin/access_control.rst

             -   All
             -   Yes
             -   Allows reading data of the specified object.
-                For example, this privilege can be used to allow a user to select data from the specified space.
+                For example, this permission can be used to allow a user to select data from the specified space.
         *   -   ``write``
             -   All
             -   Yes
             -   Allows updating data of the specified object.
-                For example, this privilege can be used to allow a user to modify data in the specified space.
+                For example, this permission can be used to allow a user to modify data in the specified space.
         *   -   ``create``
             -   All
             -   Yes
             -   Allows creating objects of the specified type.
-                For example, this privilege can be used to allow a user to create new spaces.
+                For example, this permission can be used to allow a user to create new spaces.

-                Note that this privilege requires read and write access to certain system spaces.
+                Note that this permission requires read and write access to certain system spaces.
         *   -   ``alter``
             -   All
             -   Yes
             -   Allows altering objects of the specified type.

-                Note that this privilege requires read and write access to certain system spaces.
+                Note that this permission requires read and write access to certain system spaces.
         *   -   ``drop``
             -   All
             -   Yes
             -   Allows dropping objects of the specified type.

-                Note that this privilege requires read and write access to certain system spaces.
+                Note that this permission requires read and write access to certain system spaces.
         *   -   ``execute``
             -   ``role``, ``universe``, ``function``, ``lua_eval``, ``lua_call``, ``sql``
             -   Yes